-- Magically Binding Contract - Related to the above.
+- Magically Binding Contract: Related to the above.
 Any deal with the Fair Folk will be upheld from their end, though they tend to respect only the letter of any deal they make.
-God help you if you fail your end of a deal.
+God help you if you fail your end of a deal in any perceivable way.
 (God help you even if you don't!)

 - Pride: That bit up there about how they demand to be called the "fair" folk?
 They're all like that.
 To a one, they are proud creatures, concerned primarily with their own grand schemes.

 - True Name: The idea of a "true name" has started resurfacing where discovering a fairy's name will either give you power over it (à la "Rumpelstiltskin") or can kill it.
 It varies whether knowing the name is enough or whether you have to use it all the time.
 Note: This does not make the user immune to chronic word twisting.